ProvCheck Terms and Conditions

 7.5.
 Third-party Intellectual Property Rights indemnity:

-(a) The Supplier indemnifies the Client against any claim or proceeding brought against the Client to the extent that claim or proceeding alleges that the Client’s use of the SaaS Service in accordance with the Agreement constitutes an infringement of a third party’s Intellectual Property Rights (IP Claim).
+(a) The Supplier indemnifies the Client against any claim or proceeding brought against the Client to the extent that claim or proceeding alleges that the Client’s use of the Service in accordance with these Terms constitutes an infringement of a third party’s Intellectual Property Rights (IP Claim).
 The indemnity is subject to the Client:

 (i) promptly notifying the Supplier in writing of the IP Claim;